 Finally, a number of various studies were conducted to support the marine spatial planning effort, including socioeconomic and ecological indicators reports, sea floor mapping, and recreational use studies.

 The Marine Waters Planning & Management Act (Chapter 43.372 RCW) was enacted by the Legislature in 2010, and requires the development and subsequent maintenance and enforcement of a marine spatial plan.
-A Washington interagency team - the State Ocean Caucus - led the efforts to develop this plan, and it included representatives from Ecology (the lead agency), the Governor’s office, the Washington departments of Fish & Wildlife, Natural Resources, and Commerce, the Washington State Parks & Recreation Commission, and Washington Sea Grant.
+A Washington interagency team — the State Ocean Caucus (SOC) — led the efforts to develop this plan, and it included representatives from Ecology (as lead agency); the Governor’s office; the Washington departments of Fish & Wildlife, Natural Resources, and Commerce; the Washington State Parks & Recreation Commission; and Washington Sea Grant.

-This effort supported the State Ocean Caucus through engagement from stakeholders, the public, and local, federal, and tribal governments.
+This effort supported the State Ocean Caucus through engagement with stakeholders; the public; and local, federal, and Tribal governments.
 Key stakeholders and state government representatives made up the Washington Coastal Marine Advisory Council, a governor-appointed advisory group.
 Council members represent a range of interests, including fisheries, aquaculture, conservation, economic development, education, energy, recreation, ports, coastal communities, and science.
-The Coastal Marine Resources Committees were also actively involved in the marine spatial planning process by providing input, promoting outreach and appointing representatives to the council.
+The Coastal Marine Resources Committees were also actively involved in the marine spatial planning process by providing input, promoting outreach, and appointing representatives to the council.
 The plan was finalized and published in June 2018.